 Assemble the lasagna:

 - Prep: Spray a large piece of foil with nonstick cooking spray & set aside.
-Spray a 9×13 baking dish with nonstick cooking spray.
+Spray a 9×13 pan with nonstick cooking spray (see Recipe Notes, below).
 Ladle about 1 cup of the bolognese sauce into the baking dish, spreading it out to evenly coat the bottom.
 This prevents the pasta from sticking to the bottom of the dish as the lasagna bakes.

 - Layer 1: Start by arranging the lasagna such that it covers the bottom of the baking dish.
 The pasta should create an even layer without overlapping – you may need to get crafty & break the noodles to fill your baking dish nicely (see photos, above, for reference).
 Ladle half of the remaining bolognese over top, spreading into an even layer.
 Sprinkle some the mozzarella & Italian cheeses over top, using about 1/4 of the cheese.